 I want to become a NK Fishline Volunteer.
 What are the next steps?

-Please attend an orientation where you can learn more about current opportunities, go on a tour, and talk more with our Volunteer Manager.
-These are held every other Friday morning at 9am.
+Please attend an orientation where you can learn more about current opportunities, go on a tour, and talk more with our Volunteer Coordinator.
+These are held the first and third Friday morning at 9am.
 You can find out our next orientation dates by visiting our Facebook page or calling our office.
 You can fill out an application beforehand or pick one up once you’re here.

 Do you accept volunteers needing to perform community service?